nino1337/cockpit-nextjs-boilerplate/README.md

 2. open **[page].js** in our client folder, and add the name of the singleton we just created to the **getStaticPaths Function** as a new page

 > Make sure, that the singleton name and the page name must be equal.
 Furthermore, the page name also represents the url-slug, where the page can be reached at.

-## Todo's

-- create issues from todo's
-- slim down the configuration process, like executing one npm command to set everything up
-- make importing/exporting easier
-- remove pre defined pages in nextjs and solely create pages from cockpit singletons (but keep pre rendered pages... probably achievable while building the app)
-- add more fields and field groups like meta-information
-- add testing and styled components
-- add README sections, like **How it works**